KirkWalker/qsl-node-chat-bot/README.md

 user: good bye
 ```

 Each question get sequntially harder and calls more functions, this is typically where it can break on ocassion (although increasingly rare) and needs to be improved.
-The openAI system itself can fail even when the functions succedd, some of which is likely due to the fact the components used are beta and the network is not always stable.
+The openAI system itself can fail even when the functions succeed, some of which is likely due to the fact the components used are beta and the network is not always stable.

-### Instalation instrunctions
+### Instalation instructions

 Begin by installing the local dependencies:
 ```
 npm install
 ```

+API keys are currently comming from my account so you'll need to get me to pass them too you.
 You must create a .env file in the root folder and add values for the following:
 ```
 API_KEY=ask_kirk
 PORT=3500
 ASSISTANT_ID=ask_kirk
 ```

-They are currently comming from my account so you'll need to get me to pass them too you.
+There is currently a name and img set for both the bot and the user on the top of ./public/index.js to overide the names and images used it the html chat window.
+The bot will address the user by this name.
 ```
 const BOT_IMG = "https://img.icons8.com/?size=77&id=AiI2Vzcqt9Op&format=png";
 const PERSON_IMG = "https://img.icons8.com/?size=77&id=iBnwfeZ6ioYp&format=png";